The Oil Painting Medium Nobody Fully Explains

 Kind of.

-It’s removed most of the pigment quite well.
+At this ratio, it’s removed most of the pigment quite well.

 This pink is quite a staining colour, so it’s giving me a bit more of a challenge.